lowRISC/opentitan/hw/ip/lc_ctrl/doc/theory_of_operation.md

 ## Power Up Sequence

-Upon power up, the life cycle controller will default to "RAW" state and wait for the OTP controller to initialize and sense the contents of the [life cycle partition](../../otp_ctrl/README.md#logical-partitions).
+Upon power up, the life cycle controller will default to "RAW" state and wait for the OTP controller to initialize and sense the contents of the life cycle partition (for example, see earlgrey's [life cycle partition doc](../../../top_earlgrey/ip_autogen/otp_ctrl/README.md#logical-partitions)).
 When the OTP is ready, the life cycle controller reads the contents of the life cycle partition, decodes the life cycle state and updates its internal state to match.
 This implies that unlike the life cycle definition diagram, there is a one-time "RAW to any state" logical transition that is implicit within the implementation.
 Note during OTP sensing, the life cycle controller does not perform any redundant checks upon the value it reads; instead that responsibility is allocated to the OTP controller.